EBIvariation/eva-sub-cli/docs/how_to_submit.md

 eva-sub-cli.py --metadata_xlsx <metadata file> --submission_dir <submission directory> --username <webin username> --password <webin password>
 ```
 This will run validation and generate a report with the results.
 The report can be viewed as HTML or plain text.
 More
 description of the validation checks being performed can be found in the [validation overview](validation_overview.md).
-For guidance on frequently encountered VCF validation issues and their resolutions, please see [Common vcf errors](common_vcf_errors.md‎)
+For guidance on frequently encountered VCF validation issues and their resolutions, please see [Common VCF errors](docs/common_vcf_errors.md)

 **NOTE:** If the validation is successful, this command will automatically submit your data and metadata to EVA.
 If you
 don't want this, see [below](#running-only-validation-or-only-submission).